Pentecost (island)

-Pentecost Island is one of the 83 islands that make up the South Pacific nation of Vanuatu.
+Pentecost is one of the 83 islands that make up the South Pacific nation of Vanuatu.

 It lies 190 km due north of capital Port Vila.
-Pentecost Island is known as Pentecôte in French and Pentekos in Bislama.
+Pentecost is known as Pentecôte in French and Pentekos in Bislama.
 The island was known in its native languages by names such as Vanu Aroaroa, although these names are not in common use today.
 Pentecost has also been referred to as Raga or Araga, a tribal name that originated in the north but is now widely applied to the whole island.
 In old sources, it is occasionally referred to as Whitsuntide Island.

 Geography

 Pentecost is a lush, mountainous island which stretches north to south over some 60 km.
 It has an area of 490 km2.
 The mountain range, of which the highest is Mount Vulmat (947 m), marks the dividing line between the humid, rainy eastern coast and the more temperate western coast.
 The coastal plains, cross-cut by small torrents, are generally very green and ideally suited for plantations and livestock.

 The climate on Pentecost is humid tropical.
 The average annual rainfall is about 3,500 mm of rain.
 There are two seasons in the year: the rainy season, which lasts from November to April, and the dry season, which lasts from May to October.
 The island is subject to frequent cyclones and earthquakes.